mpgirro/bakk/README.md

+# Bachelor's Project

-# Digital audio-watermarking for analog communication channels
+**Digital audio-watermarking for analog communication channels** by Maximilian Irro

 This is the code of my bachelor's project.
 It is about the implementation of an audio watermarking algorithm aimed for analog communication channels and its utilisation in an application framework.
 Detailed explination is available in the thesis report at [maximilian.irro.at/bsc](http://maximilian.irro.at/bsc).